JKChang2015/semantic_dev_tech_test/Exercises/README.md

     * Vertices in owl can be either URIs or Literal Values. relationships are URIs.
 This means that neither nodes nor edges have an internal structure; they are purely a unique label.
 This one of the main differences between OWL/RDF and labeled property graphs.
 OWL generally uses blank nodes in order to represent the OWL axioms as a graph.
 ---
 ## Exercise 2
-Please check Exercise2.ipynb or wine.py
+Please check Exercise2.ipynb (or wine.py and test_wine.py)

 ---
 ## Exercise 3